We’re designing a healthier future by reimagining what health and healthcare can be.

 Led by a collaborative group of devoted industry leaders.

 Bon Ku MD, MPP

 Bon Ku, MD, MPP is the Assistant Dean for Health & Design at Thomas Jefferson University.
-A practicing emergency medicine physician, he is also the Director of the Health Design Lab and created the first design thinking program at a medical school.
+A practicing emergency medicine physician, he is the Co-Founder and Director of the Health Design Lab where he also created the first design thinking program at a medical school.
 Dr. Ku is the recipient of the Cambridge Health Alliance Art of Healing Award and healthcare innovation awards from The Philadelphia Inquirer and the Philadelphia Business Journal.
 Dr. Ku joins Ann Curry as a regular panelist on the TV show Chasing The Cure.

 Robert Pugliese PharmD, BCPS